virtualabishek/bit-6th-sem/management-information-system/lesson-4.md

 ### The Utilitarian Principle
 **"Choose actions that produce the greatest good for the greatest number"**

-This principle focuses on maximizing overall benefit and minimizing harm[1].
-Ask: Which option produces the best outcome for the most people?[1]
+This principle focuses on maximizing overall benefit and minimizing harm.
+Ask: Which option produces the best outcome for the most people?

 **Application in information systems:**
 - System investments - Does this benefit the most users?